 The market for Internet of Things or connected devices has been increasing and is projected to reach $457 billion by 2020.
 As a result of this exponential growth, virtually every business will have its workforce and systems working in tandem to achieve organizational goals.
 The effect of this digitization and interconnectivity would be most visible in marketing segmentation strategies in sectors like manufacturing, retail, banking, and healthcare.
 While technology would aid businesses to improve their overall performance, it is interesting to examine the use and application of new-age techniques and tools in support functions such as sales and marketing.

-With the widespread use of smartphones and social media, businesses target customers and prospects through popular digital platforms.
+With the widespread use of smartphones and social media, it’s not uncommon for businesses to target customers through popular digital platforms.
 These platforms are perfect for email marketing, social media marketing, and innovative mobile app marketing strategies.
 From the pre-launch of products to the after-sales customer reviews, digital marketing platforms showcase and record everything.
-The digital customer is engaged in business, through multiple digital activities such as event check-ins on social media, live webcasts, podcasts, and dedicated mobile apps for special events.
+The digital customer is engaged in business through multiple digital activities such as event check-ins on social media, live webcasts, podcasts, and dedicated mobile apps for special events.
 These digital platforms have enabled sales teams to connect and interact across the globe in real-time, gathering extensive followers.

 Here’s a closer look at the emerging technologies that are expected to transform future sales and marketing tools.

-2. Pre-cognitive marketing: IoT and pre-cognitive marketing are expected to enhance mainstream marketing strategies.
+IoT and pre-cognitive marketing are expected to enhance mainstream marketing strategies.
 IoT platforms could help link news, events, and instant alerts to a prospective consumer base, through marketing channels and campaign builders.
 Campaign builders would design customized marketing campaigns for businesses by gathering information about their specific business requirements.
-The marketing campaign could pre-emptively identify the potential customer’s problems, and share related products that can resolve their issues.
-Pre-cognitive marketing works on the principle of assessing and determining the customer’s problem before they recognize it.
-This gives marketers an edge over the competition with pre-emptive marketing.
+The marketing campaign can then pre-emptively identify the potential customer’s needs and share related products based that information.
+Pre-cognitive marketing works on the principle of assessing and determining the customer’s need even before they recognize it.
 This technology is expected to be adopted by 2020.

-5. User-generated content: Marketing strategies would include a mix of facial coding and user-generated content to target potential business customers, through corporate websites.
-The moment these customers log onto the company’s website, they are identified through their webcam, thereby, curating relevant content and offerings suited to their needs.
+Marketing strategies of the future could include a mix of facial coding and user-generated content to target potential business customers during a website log-in process.
+The moment customers log onto a company’s website, they can be identified through the webcam, which then curates relevant content and offerings best suited to their needs.
 Additionally, the prospective customer could receive industry-specific case studies and customer testimonials.
 Inevitably, the activity would enable businesses to pitch, based on market segmentation efficiently.
 Also, potential buyers need not be bothered by irrelevant content and clutter on the website that may delay/hamper their buying decision.
 This technology is expected to be adopted by 2020.

 With rapid technological advancements in the future, the possibilities in marketing are limitless.
 As technology permeates in our everyday lives, businesses have an opportunity to interact passively or actively with consumers almost everywhere, be it within personalized spaces or at public events.
 It is exciting and vital to track emerging technologies to enable marketing strategies, as companies will vie for customers’ attention through invisible channels and new-age smart devices.

 At Netscribes, we track emerging technologies to help you transform disruption into business opportunity.
-Speak to us to learn more about our market and technology intelligence services.
+Speak to us to learn about the emerging technology trends that can impact your industry.